 Web Researcher and Links Manager —Collect and maintain the information and links on the T/MC Web site.
 Volunteers search the internet for new links, check existing links and organize online discussions to help people find and use this information.

-Chicagoland Tutor/Mentor Volunteer Recruitment Campaign—Work on a year-round basis to develop and implement strategies that recruit volunteers for tutor/mentor programs in the Chicago region.
+Chicagoland Tutor/Mentor Volunteer Recruitment Campaign—Since 2002 this has been a "virtual event" meaning that during August/September we seek to create attention using social media and blog articles and draw potential volunteers to this list of Chicago tutor/mentor programs, and this map showing places to seek volunteer opportunities in other categories and throughout the country.
+Volunteers helping with this campaign can work on a year-round basis to develop and implement strategies that recruit volunteers for tutor/mentor programs in the Chicago region.
 Raise funds to support the campaign.
 Time commitment: approx. 4-6 hours per month

 Here are links to some articles about the Tutor/Mentor Connection.